Skip to main content

 As you can see you might be in no-man’s land or what some call “pre-rental status” or “pre-opening” where the rental property has never been rented before and is not yet ready for occupancy.
 Not all is lost during the time between closing and when the rental property is placed into service (ready and available for occupancy, and held out for rental use through advertising and related efforts).
 How?

-If you elect under IRC Section 266 to capitalize certain carrying expenses (the election is made annually on a timely filed tax return) which is fancy accounting-speak for lumping expenses such as-
+If you elect under IRC Section 266 to capitalize certain taxes and carrying charges, the election is made annually on a timely filed tax return.
+This is fancy accounting-speak for taking certain expenditures that you incur to carry the property and adding them to basis instead of deducting them currently.
+Common carrying charges might include-

 • Mortgage interest